 I have personally experienced a few injury problems caused by weak glutes.

 This is caused by weakness in the glutes and tight hip flexors, both of which are primarily from sitting down for too long; the result of this is pressure on the lumbar spine and lower back pain.

 Prior to training calisthenics I had weak glutes and quite a bad anterior pelvic tilt; whilst I am still working on reducing this tilt, the regular back pain has disappeared.

 Anyone who has done a bit of running will probably be familiar with this rather painful outside of the knee injury, it’s primary cause is weakness in the hip and glutes (mainly the gluteus medius).

-I have previously suffered with this injury and have trained one of my friends who had ITB syndrome; in both cases since we strengthened our glutes, it hasn’t returned.
+I have previously suffered from this injury and have trained one of my friends who had ITB syndrome; in both cases, since we strengthened our glutes, it hasn’t returned.